MoSoliman22/hr-management-oracle-apex/README.md

 ## Author

 Built by **Soliman** as a portfolio project.
-Feel free to reach out with feedback or questions.
+Connect on [LinkedIn](https://www.linkedin.com/in/soliman97/) — feel free to reach out with feedback or questions.